datalad-handbook/book/docs/basics/101-115-symlinks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Are you using DataLad on the Windows Subsystem for Linux?
-If so, please take a look into the Windows-Workaround below.
+If so, please take a look into the Windows Wit below.

 .. windows-wit:: Accessing symlinked files from your Windows system